Kaka5hi/to-do-application/README.md

 This command will start the development server.
 Open your browser and navigate to http://localhost:3000 to view the application.

 ## Usage
-- **Adding a Task**:To add a new task, simply type your task in the input field and press Enter.
+- **Adding a Task**: To add a new task, simply type your task in the input field and press Enter.
-- **Completing a Task**:Click on the checkbox icon to mark it as completed.
+- **Completing a Task**: Click on the checkbox icon to mark it as completed.
-- **Delete a Task**:Click on the delete icon to delete a task.
+- **Delete a Task**: Click on the delete icon to delete a task.

 ## Technolog Used
-- **React**:JavaScript library for building user interfaces.
+- **React**: JavaScript library for building user interfaces.
 - **Redux**: Predictable state container for JavaScript applications.

 ## Live project link